uploadcare/uploadcare-php/README.md

     require_once '../uploadcare/lib/5.3-5.4/Uploadcare.php';
     use \Uploadcare;

+If you are using PHP 5.2+, then you should include Uploadcare PHP libraries like this:

+    require_once '../uploadcare/lib/5.2/Uploadcare.php';

 Now, we are ready.
 Create an object of Uploadcare\Api class:

     $api = new Uploadcare\Api(UC_PUBLIC_KEY, UC_SECRET_KEY);

+For PHP 5.2 it will be:

+    $api = new Uploadcare_Api(UC_PUBLIC_KEY, UC_SECRET_KEY);

 This is a main object your should work with.
 It has everything you need.